-Cleave is actually two different verbs in English that happen to be spelt the same.
-Here’s a very simplistic explanation: the “sticking together” verb was “clifan” (or sometimes “cleofian”) in Old English; the splitting verb was “cliofan” (or sometimes “cleofian”).
+The reason is that cleave is actually two different verbs in English that happen to be spelled the same.
+Here’s a very simplistic explanation: the splitting verb was “cliofan” (or sometimes “cleofian”); the “sticking together” verb was “clifan” (or sometimes “cleofian”) in Old English.
 By the 1300s, they started to merge on the “cleofian” form, and become the same word in the present tense, though they still show their separateness by having two different past tenses:

-(stick sense) “I cleave, I have cloven, I cleft”
+(stick sense) “I cleave, I have cleaved, I cleaved”

-(split sense) “I cleave, I have cleaved, I cleaved”
+(split sense) “I cleave, I have cloven, I cleft”

-In any event, aside from popping up in words such as cleavage and cleaver, both verbs have pretty much disappeared from being used at all, except by those who a fondness for lobbing advice at people in King James English. none of whom we’d probably entrust with a cleaver, anyway.
+In any event, aside from popping up in words such as cleaver and cleavage, both verbs have pretty much disappeared from being used at all.